WinterSnowfall/wookiee_unicaster/README.md

 ### OK, but how do I get access to a public IP?
 It's not like they grow on trees, you know...

-Any IaaS vendor out there will typically provide a public IP with a Linux IaaS instance.
+Any IaaS vendor out there will provide a public IP with a Linux IaaS instance.
 Just pick whatever fits your needs and is cheapest.
 I'm using an Ubuntu "Nanode" from [Linode](https://www.linode.com/).

 ### What about Direct IP games that support TCP?

-It is fortunate some games provide support for Direct IP through TCP.
 Such games won't need "tricks" like the Wookiee Unicaster, because you can simply sort them out by using remote port forwarding with SSH/Putty.
 More details here: https://phoenixnap.com/kb/ssh-port-forwarding

 UDP packets can't, unfortunately, be tunneled through SSH, as SSH only provides support for TCP traffic.
 There's the option to encapsulate UDP in TCP and using an SSH tunnel, by leveraging **nc** or **socat**, however that has the downside of breaking UDP packet boundaries, which causes serious hitches and general wonkiness with games - I've experienced this firsthand, which is why I decided to write a UDP packet forwarding utility to preserve the high performance and low latency of native UDP.
 I've even tried to disable TCP's Nagle algorithm by setting the SCTP_NODELAY to 0, but that hasn't helped much.
-In case you want to try it for yourself, here's a nice discussion on the topic, along with examples: https://superuser.com/questions/53103/udp-traffic-through-ssh-tunnel
+In case you want to try encapsulating for yourself, here's a nice discussion on the topic, along with examples: https://superuser.com/questions/53103/udp-traffic-through-ssh-tunnel

 ### I still don't get it... can you draw it out for me?